suayder/Genetic-Algorithms/README.md

 > By default this function calculates the minimum of **x\*sin(4.0\*x)+(1.1)\*x\*cos(2.1\*x)** in range -1023 to 1023

+> This function return the final population and a chart in gnuplot

 To compile and run in pront type
 ```
 make